Dr Carmen Answers Common Questions about About Body Lift surgery – Body Lift FAQs

 Does health insurance cover loose skin surgery?

-- Yes, most insurances will cover loose skin surgery if the procedure has a Medicare code.
+- Yes, most insurance will cover loose skin surgery if the procedure has a Medicare code.
 You will also need to have the right level of cover.
 Enquire with your Health Fund.

 How much does Body lift Surgery cost?